Mixing with the neighbors

 - Bring up the idea that the neighbor might be interested in watching, even if from afar.
 Most folks are curious and will be interested to see the bees as you install them or undertake an inspection.

 Some beekeepers have even been known to create pamphlets to hand out to the neighbors when questions are asked.
-This is rarely necessary and, quite frankly, has the potential to make the question of bees seem a lot more of an issue than it might be otherwise.
+This is rarely necessary and, quite frankly, has the potential to make the question of bees seem much more of an issue than it might be otherwise.

 Keep it quiet